sloshy/scalajs-google-yolo/README.md

 **Warning:** If you do use this method, note that it will reinsert the library every time you call it, so make sure it is only called once!
 Preferably, you should load the script at the beginning of your program.
-A future version of this facade library will look into providing a safer alternative that does not rely on keeping state.
+A future version of this facade library will look into providing a safer alternative.

 ## Contributions & Feedback
 Any and all feedback, bug reports, and pull requests are welcome!